igor-sb/bluprint/docs/source/configuration.rst

 Project configuration
 =====================

-Bluprint project configuration is stored in yaml files within the project *conf* directory.
-Bluprint uses three types of yaml files for different purposes: *config.yaml*, *data.yaml* and *workflow.yaml*.
+Bluprint project configuration is stored in *conf/\*.yaml* files, three of them having special purposes: *config.yaml*, *data.yaml* and *workflow.yaml*.

 config.yaml
 -----------

-*config.yaml* is used to store any project configuration.
-This yaml file is loaded into an `OmegaConf dictionary <https://omegaconf.readthedocs.io/>`_ using ``load_config_yaml()`` function from the ``bluprint_conf`` package.
-OmegaConf dictionary behaves similar to a Python dictionary, but has extra functionality such as `variable interpolation <https://omegaconf.readthedocs.io/en/2.3_branch/usage.html#variable-interpolation>`_.
+*config.yaml* is used to store any project configuration in an arbitrary yaml structure.
+This yaml file is loaded as an `OmegaConf dictionary <https://omegaconf.readthedocs.io/>`_ using ``load_config_yaml()`` function from the ``bluprint_conf`` package.
+OmegaConf dictionary behaves similar to a standard Python dictionary, but with extra functionality such as `variable interpolation <https://omegaconf.readthedocs.io/en/2.3_branch/usage.html#variable-interpolation>`_.

 For example, this *conf/config.yaml*: